poolup-devs/poolup_backend/README.md

 ```

-    sender_id: <String>,
+    recepientID: <String>,
     status: <String>,
     // status value of "all" returns all status types,
     // "visible" displays everything but archived requests

 ```